 Childhood acute lymphoblastic leukemia (also called ALL or acute lymphocytic leukemia) is a cancer of the blood and bone marrow.
-This type of cancer usually gets worse quickly if it is not treated.
+This is the most common type of cancer in children.
+It accounts for about 25% of all childhood cancers in the United States and occurs most often in children aged 1 to 4 years.

-In a healthy child, the bone marrow makes blood stem cells (immature cells) that become mature blood cells over time.
+The bone marrow and thymus make blood stem cells (immature cells) that become mature blood cells over time.
 A blood stem cell may become a myeloid stem cell or a lymphoid stem cell.

-A myeloid stem cell becomes one of three types of mature blood cells:
+A myeloid stem cell becomes one of three types of blood cells:

 A lymphoid stem cell becomes a lymphoblast cell and then one of three types of lymphocytes (white blood cells):

-Possible risk factors for ALL include the following:
+Possible genetic risk factors for ALL include:

 This procedure is done after leukemia is diagnosed to find out if leukemia cells have spread to the brain and spinal cord.
 Intrathecal chemotherapy is given after the sample of fluid is removed to treat any leukemia cells that may have spread to the brain and spinal cord.